It Had to Be You (2000 film): Plot

 Anna endures lunch with her mother, who thinks she's settling and warns her that his OCD will only worsen.
 Then David's mother shows up, demonstrating he picked up the disorder from her.
 Charlie and Henry have lunch, and he brings up love at first sight.
 Tracey also talks about it to Anna, trying to convince her to give him a shot.

 Henry suggests Charlie tell Anna how he feels.
 He rents a horse-drawn carriage and brings champagne.
 They almost kiss, but she reminds him about Claire and David, so they part and return to the hotel.
 Charlie's fiancée is waiting for him in his room.

 Claire leaves early the next day, Charlie is encouraged to seek Anna out and confess his feelings.
 When he tries to, she makes him believe it's not mutual and leaves.
 We see the four lead characters resume their lives, Charlie is finally writing his book, Anna teaching, Henry finally takes AA seriously, and Tracey seeks him out at the bar where they'd met, but they haven't seen him.

 A year later, Charlie's book is published, and Anna's workmate tells her about it.
-Realising it's about them, she seeks out Tracey and they go looking for him at the precinct and discover he's an officer again and presently with a suicidal kid.
+Realizing it's about them, Anna seeks out Tracey and they go looking for him at the precinct and discover he's an officer again in an attempt to rescue a suicidal child.
 They find both of the officers; Henry explains he is on the wagon and was too embarrassed to call Tracey and they finally kiss.

 The closing is at Charlie and Anna's wedding.